zfchung1/weather-and-traffic/README.md

 ## Description

 Requirements: the team wants to create a simple application utilizing the open source data from https://guide.data.gov.sg/developers/api-v2.
-You will be using the following APIs:
+We will be using the following APIs:

 1. Traffic Images ([link]("https://beta.data.gov.sg/datasets/d_6cdb6b405b25aaaacbaf7689bcc6fae0/view"))
 2. Weather